geohotstan/tinycorp-meetings/last-week-in-tinycorp/2025-08-25/meeting-transcript.md

 Yeah, I mean, I did.

 ##### **Geohot** [[00:37:21](https://www.youtube.com/watch?v=KA0h9zmJtcs&t=2241)]
-Okay, then why is it still causing...
+Okay, then why is it still causing..
 Why does it still have issues?

 ##### **Nimlgen** [[00:37:25](https://www.youtube.com/watch?v=KA0h9zmJtcs&t=2245)]
-Yeah, I mean, it's still...
+Yeah, I mean, it's still..
 I don't know for what reason, but it's still doing the resets.
 Like in the Damask, you can see that it just did the FLR reset on the GPU.
 Maybe that's our driver, but I still don't understand.
 Maybe why it's not terminating fine.

 ##### **Geohot** [[00:37:49](https://www.youtube.com/watch?v=KA0h9zmJtcs&t=2269)]
 Well, I mean, we really need to get this to the point that it can be in any state.
 There has to be a way to reset this GPU.
-Like there can't be a way that like if we control C the process wrong, that it...
+Like there can't be a way that like if we control C the process wrong, that it..
 If we like kill minus nine the process, that the GPU just doesn't come back.

 ##### **Nimlgen** [[00:38:12](https://www.youtube.com/watch?v=KA0h9zmJtcs&t=2292)]
 Yeah.
 I mean, yeah, that's totally strange.
-But...
+But..
 I see this problem only with 5090s and the Blackwell and Hopper.
 But yeah, okay, I'll investigate this.
 But actually, that's the only way how I see to reset the GPU is like to do the function level reset.
-There is...
+There is..
 I mean, that driver does nothing.

 ##### **Geohot** [[00:38:40](https://www.youtube.com/watch?v=KA0h9zmJtcs&t=2320)]
 Well, I mean, there's a few different types of resets you can do.
-You can actually like do a hard...
+You can actually like do a hard..
 The PCI bus can do a reset.

 ##### **Nimlgen** [[00:38:50](https://www.youtube.com/watch?v=KA0h9zmJtcs&t=2330)]
 Yeah, the other one is the bus reset.
 Does a bus reset get it back or no?
 I'll test it.
 But actually, I've seen on the internet people complaining that bus reset had the same problem as FLR.
 Yeah, I can test that.